 To Readability’s surprise, very few publishers were interested in collecting the money Readability’s customers had intended to send their way.
 As much a 90 % of the subscription fees from Readability customers went unclaimed by websites despite Readability’s best efforts to make websites accept their earmarked funds.
 Despite amassing thousands of paying customers in less than a year without an advertising budget, Readability got stuck with a growing pile of funds earmarked for publishers that the publishers simply didn’t want.

 I don’t see Brave succeeding without a Bitcoin market miracle happening first.
 Asking customers to pay for something they’re used to get for free is difficult enough.
-Add to that the inconvenience of dealing with Bitcoin and the improbability that websites they contribute funds to will actually accept the funds and the lack of transparency when it comes to which websites are accepting funds … .
-Brave Payments as it is right now is a big and over-complicated mess.
+Add to that the inconvenience of dealing with Bitcoin and the improbability that websites they contribute funds to will accept the funds and the lack of transparency when it comes to which websites are accepting funds … .
+Brave Payments as-is, is a big and over-complicated mess.

-I hope Brave will succeed —as online monetization needs an alternative to advertisement— but I wouldn’t bet a single Bitcoin on Brave.
+I hope Brave will succeed —as online monetization needs an alternative to advertising — but I wouldn’t bet a single Bitcoin on Brave.